impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- ### 3.
 Clarified Positioning and Methodology
 	- **Input-space vs. weight-space canaries**: We clarified that prior optimization-based work (Maddock et al., Nasr et al.) operates in weight-space (federated learning, canary gradients), while OptiFluence generates input-space canaries enabling architecture-agnostic, transferable third-party auditing—a fundamentally different threat model and deployment context.
 	- **"Exact gradients" terminology**: We explained this refers to our unrolled baseline using complete computational graphs via automatic differentiation.
 ReMat trades memory for time without sacrificing gradient accuracy, while TBPTT provides a tunable approximation that empirically maintains effectiveness.
 	- **Relationship to adversarial examples**: We emphasized Table 1 already shows adversarial examples perform poorly (0.45% vs. our 99.8%).
-Our derivation yields adversarial-like gradients with **negative sign**—canaries must remain sensitive during training, unlike adversarial examples designed for robustness.
+Our derivation yields adversarial-like gradients with **negative sign**: canaries must remain sensitive during training, unlike adversarial examples designed for robustness.
 	- **Overfitting concerns**: Since our goal is the tightest possible privacy lower bound, maximizing detectability under the strongest principled attack (derived from Neyman-Pearson optimality) is appropriate by definition.
 	- ### 4.
 Addressed Specific Concerns
 	- **Code accessibility** (Reviewer VkF8): Re-uploaded anonymous repository
 	- **Threat model** (Reviewer t7cL): Clarified first-party vs. third-party auditing distinction, which we believe is more relevant than black/white-box dichotomy given our transferability results
 	- **Performance degradation** (Reviewer t7cL): Explained single-canary injection (1/|D| loss contribution) causes negligible accuracy impact
-	- ## Remaining Limitations and Future Work
+	- ### Remaining Limitations and Future Work

-	  We acknowledge that **formal theoretical characterization** of both the bilevel optimization guarantees and transferability phenomenon remains future work, as noted by Reviewers VkF8 and 5zJV.
+	- We acknowledge that **formal theoretical characterization** of both the bilevel optimization guarantees and transferability phenomenon remains future work, as noted by Reviewers VkF8 and 5zJV.
 However, this is expected given the complexity of bilevel optimization over multi-million parameter networks—even state-of-the-art results are limited to small networks.
 We note that analogous phenomena (e.g., adversarial example transferability) lack formal characterization yet remain extensively studied empirically.

 	  We also acknowledge that **scaling to large language models** presents unique challenges (token-space optimization, undefined privacy units for sequences) that extend beyond the scope of this work focused on vision models, as noted by Reviewer 5zJV.
 	- ## Conclusion